adityaraj079/github-notes/README.md

 # github-notes

-## Some of important links will be found here
+## Some of important links will be found here.

 S.No.  |  Topic  |  Repo link
 -----  |  -----  |  ---------